PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 ## Example Run of Paired MLS

 ### Negotiate Randomness
-The following is an example of using a one-time secure channel to establish shared randomness.
-Device A initiates the beginning of the Paired MLS extension by first sharing randomness with B and informing the DS of the pairing.
+ While we recommend shared randomness be installed into secure hardware in paired devices, we recognize this is not always practical.
+Therefore, randomness may also be shared via the MLS Delivery Service (DS) (Fig 1a) or an out-of-band secure channel (Fig 1b).
+The latter case is fairly straight forward.
+In the former case, Device A initiates the beginning of the Paired MLS extension by first sharing randomness with B and informing the DS of the pairing.
 The paired device B will then inform the DS that it is ready to run the protocol.
-After the DS has been informed by both initiator and its paired device an accept reply is returned to both devices (see Figure 1).
-Alternatively, in a hidden mode, A and B can share randomness outside of the purview of the DS in a one-to-one channel.
+After the DS has been informed by both initiator and its paired device an accept reply is returned to both devices.

                                                  Group
 A                 B            Directory         Channel